Sublinear-Time Maintenance of Breadth-First Spanning Trees in Partially Dynamic Networks

-During each recovery stage we spend time $ O (X / \kappa) $ to ensure that every insertion message that has not arrived at the root yet decreases its level in the tree by at least $ X / \kappa $.
-We can avoid congestion by aggregating insertion messages because it only matters how many edges have been inserted.
-Accumulated over $ 2 \kappa $ insertions the total time for sending the insertion messages is $ O(\kappa X / \kappa) = O(X) $, which we charge to the current phase.
-In this way, the first insertion message arrives at the root after $ \kappa $ recovery stages and after $ \kappa $ insertions the first $ \kappa/2 $ messages have arrived.
-Thus, to get the same approximation guarantee and the same asymptotic running time as in Section~\ref{sec:incremental_distributed_model} we slightly modify the algorithm to start a new phase if the root has received $ \kappa / 2 $ insertion messages.
+During each recovery stage we move up all the insertion messages that have not yet arrived at the root along $ 2 X / \kappa $ nodes in the tree (i.e., we decrease the level of each such message by at least $ 2 X / \kappa $).
+To avoid congestion we aggregate insertion messages meeting at the same node by simply counting the \emph{number} of insertions.
+Thus, we need to spend an additional $ O (X / \kappa) $ rounds in each recovery stage.
+In this way, the first insertion message arrives at the root after $ \kappa/2 $ recovery stages and after $ \kappa $ recovery stages the first $ \kappa/2 $ messages have arrived Accumulated over $ \kappa $ recovery stages after insertions, the total time for sending the insertion messages is $ O(\kappa X / \kappa) = O(X) $, which we charge to the current phase.
+Thus, to get the same approximation guarantee and the same asymptotic running time as in Section~\ref{sec:incremental_distributed_model}, we slightly modify the algorithm to start a new phase as soon as the root has been notified of $ \kappa / 2 $ insertions.

 \begin{theorem} In the distributed model, there is an incremental algorithm for maintaining a $ (1+\epsilon) $-approximate BFS tree under up to $ q $ insertions that has a total update time of $ O ( q^{2/3} n^{1/3} D^{2/3} / \epsilon^{2/3} ) $, where $ D $ is the dynamic diameter. \end{theorem}